Military Divorce While Deployed

 There are many questions that are probably flying through your head as you wonder whether your rights will be protected.
 The fears that this situation stirs up can be overwhelming, especially if the situation is unexpected.

-As a military divorce lawyer in Jacksonville, I know you are in the midst of a tough situation.
+As a military divorce lawyer, I know you are in the midst of a tough situation.
 I can help you find peace in your divorce.
 Contact my firm today to discuss the situation further in a free case evaluation.

 Military marriages do have an unfortunately high rate of divorce because the couple is not able to be around one another as often as non-military couples.
 With the high levels of infidelity in military marriages, divorces while deployed are common.